ibz0q/lovelace-bg-animation/README.md

   -  Global postMessage listener (Considering)
   -  Add ability for Iframe/package to interact with Lovelace Card (Considering)

-- Programmability

-  -  Add env variables within Iframe (Done)
-  -  Add env variables to Iframe via card config

 - Security

   - "Official bg packages" vs "Community packages" via YAML tagging
   - Provide a list of vetted libraries or CDNs
   - Provide a way to add libraries in a trusted manner (Done, docs incoming)
   - Add video background package
   - Default gallery to use all, if nothing is specified.
 (Removed)

-- Misc

-  - Add video background package
-  - Add image background package with nice transitions
-  - Add overlay div (Done)
-  - Media controls (Lovelace Card) (Done)
-  - Fix iframe writes (Done)
-  - Add duration (Done)
-  - Add opportunistic sanity check for path (Done)
-  - Add BaseURL (Done)
-  - Allow for multi instance (Done)
-  - Auto generate metadata (Done)
-    - Video/Picture Preview (Done)
-    - HTML (Done)